xmartlabs/xmartlabs.github.io/_posts/2020-10-02-react-native-line.md

 Unlike most natives modules in the React Native community which are developed in Objective-C and Java, new React Native Line version is implemented using Swift and Kotlin at a low level.

-This was an easy decision to make, first we have been using Swift and Kotlin since their first release.
-Secondly, Line SDK is deprecating Obj-c and Java versions in behalf of Swift and Kotlin (see image below).
-Lastly, and this is more obvious, Swift and Kotlin are modern, more intuitive, easy to read and maintain than Obj-c and Java respectively.
+This was an easy decision to make.
+First, we have been using Swift and Kotlin since their first release.
+Secondly, Line SDK is deprecating the Objective-C version on behalf of Swift (see image below).
+Lastly, and this is more obvious, Swift and Kotlin are modern, more intuitive, easy to read, and maintain than Obj-c and Java respectively.

 <img src="/images/react-native-line/migrate.png" alt="deprecation advertisement" >